-You might be able to choose the hours you work for a pre-IPO, but those hours will almost inevitably be long.
+You might be able to choose the hours you work to prepare for a pre-IPO road show, but those hours will almost inevitably be long.

 Also, many startups cannot afford to offer a competitive salary in their early years, because they’re sinking all their revenue into product development or marketing.
 You may have to settle for being paid in stock or a combination of salary and stock.
 And if the pre-IPO does offer a salary, you may not receive paychecks on time — if at all.

 Startup environments are fluid, which means you might have the opportunity (and big responsibility) of determining your own job title and description.

 Working conditions can also be more relaxed, and you may be more likely to be able to set your own schedule and have the option to work from home.

 Ready to fasten your seat belt?